Lucrehulk/rust-cf-turnstile-bypass/README.md

 - Tunneling multiple proxies through each iframe is not supported.
 Do note this may potentially be added in the future if a feasible solution is found, though.
 For now, the only solution for multi-proxy support is to spawn multiple windows, and use a browser extension that enables per-window proxies (e.g. FoxyProxy).
 - Designed for smaller-scale token harvesting, though the token server architecture does support larger-scale operations.
 - Ineffective for general, random web-scraping.
 Knowing the websites it will be used on is most effective.
-- Multi useragent rotation currently not supported (detected).
+- Multi user-agent rotation currently not supported (detected).
-- **Muost ideally used with FireFox.**
+- **Most ideally used with FireFox.**

 ---